 Do I Have a Philadelphia Benzene Lawsuit?

-The Workplace and Environmental Group at our law firm is an experienced team of trial lawyers that focus on the representation of plaintiffs in benzene exposure lawsuits.
+The Workplace and Environmental Group at Schmidt & Clark, LLP law firm is an experienced team of trial lawyers that focus on the representation of plaintiffs in benzene exposure lawsuits.
 We are handling individual litigation in Philadelphia, Pennsylvania, as well as across the U.S., and are currently accepting new injury and death cases in all 50 states.

 Free Case Evaluation: Again, if you got benzene poisoning or were diagnosed with acute myeloid leukemia, you should contact our law firm immediately.
 You may be entitled to a settlement by filing a suit and we can help.